Authentication and SSO

 Once you are integrated through SCIM, you will be able to provision users into Mode and manage Mode group memberships through your IdP, rather than needing to do it within the Mode UI.
 This allows you to manage Mode from the same place and in the same way that you manage other applications, and synchronize identity information like name and email across all of the apps that your members use.

-The effect is a less tedious workflow for application administrators, resulting in tighter security and a more effective and accurate deployment of Mode into your org.
+The effect is a less tedious workflow for application administrators, resulting in tighter security and a more effective and accurate deployment of Mode into your workspace.

 The following provisioning features are supported: